learn-co-curriculum/aws-javascript-variables-lab/README.md

 applications are.

 We use tests to describe the program's behavior, just as you would in a professional coding environment, and we also use them as teaching tools.
-You are in charge of getting the tests to pass.
+We will learn how to write our own tests in later modules, but for now you are only in charge of getting given tests to pass.

 ### Structure